PopovEvgeniy/cryptstudio/readme.txt

 0.4.1 - 0.4.3 - Small changes in source code.
 0.4.4 - Program was adapted to new version OPEN FILE CRYPTOR.
 0.4.5 - 0.4.6 - Small changes in source code.
-0.4.7 - Russian localization removed.
+0.4.7 - Russian localization was removed.
 0.4.8 - 0.4.9 - Small changes in source code.
 0.5 - Small changes in source code.
 0.6 - Program was adapted to BLACK ICE.